INDIVIDUAL COUNSELORS, TRAINING AND DEGREES

 I have over 10 years of experience working as a marriage and family therapist.
 My experience includes counseling adults, children, adolescents, and families in community mental health agencies.
 I have extensive experience working with individuals who struggle with: relational struggles, anxiety, depression, grief and loss, PTSD, and other trauma.

 I utilize different approaches to tailor a treatment plan specific to your needs.
 I use cognitive behavioral techniques: examining thought and relationship patterns.
 As well as, motivational interviewing: looking at ways that you can make positive behavioral changes that creates the life you want.

 Specialties: Anger Management, Anxiety, Child or Adolescent, Coping Skills, Depression, Divorce, Emotional Disturbance, Family Conflict , Grief, Life Transitions, Marital and Premarital, Parenting, Peer Relationships, Pregnancy, Prenatal, Postpartum, Relationship Issues, School Issues, Self Esteem, Self-Harming, Stress, Mood Disorders

 Washington State License Number LF60096171

-“My research has been focused on child disorders such as ADHD, ODD, Social Anxiety and helping children and families use diet and mindfulness as means to improve behavior.
-I have done research regarding working with families experiencing PTSD from the military and other trauma.
-My theoretical orientation is CBT, Dialectical Behavior, Psychodynamic, and Gestalt therapy.
-I also love Carl Jung's work with dreams to help clients find for themselves the origin of their thinking and discovering where their thinking is creating the behavior to move forward in healthy ways.
-I have been heavily involved with American Indian traditions and ceremonies for about 22 years.”
+“My research has been focused on childhood disorders such as ADHD, ODD, Social Anxiety and helping children and families use diet and mindfulness as means to improve behavior through the use of play therapy.
+My theoretical orientations are CBT, DBT, Gestalt Therapy and Play Therapy.
+My love for Carl Jung's work with dreams helps me with clients find for themselves the origin of their thinking and discovering where their thinking is creating the behavior that can change and move them forward in healthy ways.
+I have been involved with American Indian traditions and ceremonies for 23 years.”

 Katharine E. Cooke (Kate) LMHC,CDP